-- In iOS, tap [Join] when a message is displayed to confirm camera connection. - For the Camera Connect functions, see Camera Connect Functions. - When a Wi-Fi connection is established, the screen for the selected function will appear.
+- In iOS, tap [Join] when a message is displayed to confirm camera connection. - For details on Camera Connect functions, see Main Functions of Camera Connect. - When a Wi-Fi connection is established, the screen for the selected function will appear.